digitalrebar/doc/workloads/swarm/README.rst

 Installation
 ------------

-This section is specific to Docker-Swarm, see :ref:`workloads_guide` for general install tips.
+This section is specific to Docker-Swarm.
+See :ref:`workloads_guide` for general install tips.

    ::